Lee Kum Kee Professor of Health Communication

-Dr. K. “Vish” Viswanath is a Professor of Health Communication in the Department of Social and Behavioral Sciences at the Harvard School of Public Health (HSPH) and in the McGraw-Patterson Center for Population Sciences at the Dana-Farber Cancer Institute (DFCI).
+Dr. K. “Vish” Viswanath is Lee Kum Kee Professor of Health Communication in the Department of Social and Behavioral Sciences at the Harvard T. H. Chan School of Public Health (HSPH) and in the McGraw-Patterson Center for Population Sciences at the Dana-Farber Cancer Institute (DFCI).
 He is also the Faculty Director of the Health Communication Core of the Dana-Farber/Harvard Cancer Center (DF/HCC).
-Dr. Viswanath is the Associate Director of the Lung Cancer Disparities Center at HSPH.
-He is also the Leader of the Cancer Risk and Disparities (CaRD) Program of the DF/HCC.
-And he is the founding Director of DF/HCC’s Enhancing Communications for Health Outcomes (ECHO) Laboratory.
-He chairs the Steering Committee for the Health Communication Concentration (HCC) at HSPH and teaches health communication courses within this concentration.
+Other additional administrative and scientific leadership positions held by Dr. Viswanath include: Director of the Center for Translational Communication Science, DFCI/Harvard Chan; Director, Harvard Chan India Research Center and Co-Director, Lee Kum Sheung Center for Health and Happiness, Harvard Chan.
+He is the founding Director of DF/HCC’s Enhancing Communications for Health Outcomes (ECHO) Laboratory.